It’s A Bit Wet Outside

 The beach on the Great Highway

-As I pull into the hotel there’s a glimmer of blue sky peeking through for the first time today at 5.50 pm, and as sunset approaches more appears and the sun makes an appearance as well.
+As I pull into the hotel there’s a glimmer of blue sky peeking through for the first time today at 5.50 pm.
+As sunset approaches, more appears and the sun makes an appearance as well.
 But there’s too much cloud for a decent show, and whilst it’s good to see a Pacific(a) sunset again, it’s not a particularly good one.

 Out For Dinner

-Later on I venture out to Nick’s again for dinner and music, and it’s busy tonight and I’m lucky to get the last free seat at the bar.
+Later on I venture out to Nick’s again for dinner and music.
+It’s busy tonight and I’m lucky to get the last free seat at the bar.
 Before I’ve ordered anything the guy to my right starts talking to me and then a few minutes later so does the one on my left.
-But I become more engaged with David – right hand man – than Eric on my left, and I end up chatting to him for ages.
-He’s a regular and tries to persuade me to have the crab main course but I’m not keen so he then recommends the broiled beef Teriyaki strips.
+But I become more engaged with David – right hand man – than Eric on my left.
+I end up chatting to him for ages.
+He’s a regular and tries to persuade me to have the crab main course but I’m not keen.
+So he then recommends the broiled beef Teriyaki strips.
 Scotty takes my order and suggests medium-rare but I ask for medium.
 It’s only an appetizer size so I request fries but he then suggests the special Nick’s garlic sour dough bread, so I agree.
-Big mistake.

 David departs and he wishes me well on my travels – it was a good chat – whereupon Eric re-engages.
-Every third word he says is “fuck” and he’s a bit of strange chap but I’m happy to talk to him.
+Every third word he says is “fuck” and he’s a bit of strange chap truth be told.
+But I’m happy to talk to him.
 A while later he also hits the road.
 Like David, he wishes me well with a handshake and a “nice to meet you.”

 Time to depart and outside the sea is raging again, even worse than last night.
 I’d glimpsed it from inside Nick’s and I briefly went out during a band break.
 The waves were – and still are – bouncing high over the sea wall and into the car park.
 So I stick around to watch it some more and it’s amazing – so powerful and so LOUD!
 It’s better than last night and brilliant to witness despite its cause casting a slight over the day earlier.
 I found out later that it was also a high spring tide which, allied to the storm surge, made it so awesome.

 So despite the weather the day was OK.
 Alcatraz was very interesting although I might have stayed longer to walk around the island more if not for the rain.
-Ditto the drive back would have been so much better if the weather was nice but you can’t guarantee that, and I just need to make the best of it.
-I wasn’t sure how long the Alcatraz visit would last so I expected some dead time to fill, which was the case, but it’s still interesting to people watch and observe a different place and culture.
+Ditto the drive back would have been so much better if the weather was nice.
+However you can’t guarantee that, and I just needed to make the best of it.
+I wasn’t sure how long the Alcatraz visit would last so I expected some dead time to fill, which was the case.
+It’s still interesting though to people watch and observe a different place and culture.
 To bed…